Bearer/bearer/docs/guides/ci-setup.md

 These changes set the format to `gitlab-sast` and write an artifact that GitLab can use.
 Once run, the results of the security scan will display in the Security and Compliance section of the repository.

 ### Gitlab Merge Request Comments
-Bearer CLI supports [Reviewdog](https://github.com/reviewdog/reviewdog) rdjson format so, you can get direct feedback on your merge requests.
+Bearer CLI supports [Reviewdog](https://github.com/reviewdog/reviewdog) rdjson format so you can get direct feedback on your merge requests.

 ![Bearer CLI results in Gitlab MR](/assets/img/gl-mr-review.png)